Gordon Marsden: Fabian Society

 Marsden is a member of the Fabian Society, of which he was the Chair from 2000 to 2001.
 He also served as Chair of the Young Fabians and now serves as a Trustee of Dartmouth Street, the building where the Society is based.

 Seaside towns

 Marsden convened the first group of Labour MPs representing seaside and coastal towns.
-In 2007 Gordon was asked to chair a Manifesto Group for the Prime Minister Gordon Brown on Seaside and Coastal Towns.
+In 2007, Marsden was asked to chair a Manifesto Group for the Prime Minister Gordon Brown on Seaside and Coastal Towns.

 Personal life

 Marsden is gay.
 In early 2009, Gordon was named as one of the Daily Telegraph's expenses "saints", due to the low levels of his expenses claims.